Skip to content

 America must invest in gun violence research.

-Government investments in research on motor vehicle accidents has led to innovations like criminalizing unsafe driving, requiring seat belts, and equipping highways with guardrails.
-These measures have helped reduce the fatality of motor vehicle accidents by 78% from 1968 to 2018.
-Such sustained government investment is long overdue for gun violence.
+Government investments in research on motor vehicle accidents led to safety innovations like requiring seat belts and child seats, equipping highways with guardrails, and much more.
+These measures have significantly contributed to reducing motor vehicle deaths.
+Similar investments are needed to reduce gun violence.

 By the numbers